-1.2 By booking for a Holiday Package, the person making the Booking confirms, agrees and accepts that all persons named in the Booking request and on the invoice have agreed to be bound by the Booking Terms & Conditions and that he/she has authority to accept these Booking Terms & Conditions on behalf of all the persons named on the Booking request and invoice.
+1.2 By placing a Booking, the person making the Booking confirms, agrees and accepts that all persons named in the Booking request and on the invoice have agreed to be bound by the Booking Terms & Conditions and that he/she has authority to accept these Booking Terms & Conditions on behalf of all the persons named on the Booking request and invoice.

-1.3 A non-refundable deposit of £100 per person for cruise only holiday and £250 per person for air inclusive cruise holidays (including for infants up to 2 years) is due and payable by the Passenger at the time of Booking.
-For the World Cruise, a non-refundable deposit equal to 15% of the price of the Package is due and payable by the Passenger within the first week starting from the date of the booking confirmation.
+1.3 A non-refundable deposit of £50 per person for cruise only holiday up to 3-nights, £100 per person for cruise only holiday (4 nights onwards) and £250 per person for air inclusive cruise holidays (including for infants up to 2 years) is due and payable by the Passenger at the time of Booking.
+For the World Cruise, a non-refundable deposit equal to 15% of the price of the Booking is due and payable by the Passenger within the first week starting from the date of the booking confirmation.

-1.4 A Booking will be completed and the Contract will be effective only when the Company accepts the Booking by sending a confirmation invoice to the Passenger or to the Passenger’s Sales Agent.
+1.4 A Booking will be completed and the Contract will be effective only when MSC Cruises confirms the Booking by sending a confirmation invoice to the Passenger or to the Passenger’s Agent.

-2.2 Full payment is required no later than 63 days prior to departure (93 days for cruises of 15 nights or more, including the MSC World Cruise 2020 and MSC World Cruise 2021.)
+2.2 Full payment is required no later than 63 days prior to departure for bookings less than 14 days in duration.
+(93 days for cruises of 15 nights or more, including the MSC World Cruise 2024 and MSC World Cruise 2025).

-2.4 If any Passenger fails to pay the balance 63 days prior to departure (93 days for cruises of 15 nights or more, including the MSC World Cruise 2020 and MSC World Cruise 2021), the Company has the right to cancel the Booking without notice and levy cancellation charges in accordance with paragraph 13 below, whether the Holiday Package is resold or not.
+2.4 If any Passenger fails to pay the balance 63 days prior to departure (93 days for cruises of 15 nights or more, including the MSC World Cruise 2024 and MSC World Cruise 2025), MSC Cruises has the right to cancel the Booking without notice and levy cancellation charges in accordance with paragraph 13 below, whether the Booking is resold or not.

 3. Prices and Price Guarantee

-3.1 No change to the Holiday Package price will be made within the 20-day period before departure or once full payment has been received by the Company.
+3.1 No change to the price of your Booking will be made within the 20-day period before departure or once full payment has been received by MSC Cruises.

-3.2 The Company reserves the right to modify the Contract price at all times prior to those detailed in 3.1 above to allow variations for:
+3.2 The price of your Booking may be varied at all times prior to those detailed in 3.1 above to allow variations for:

 c) Dues, taxes or fees chargeable for services such as embarkation or disembarkation fees at ports or airports.